shelbyreins/TriviaGame/README.md

 ### Game Design Notes

 - User will have limited time to complete the quiz
-- User will only can only select one answer per question
+- User can only select one answer per question
 - Must contian a count down timer

  ## Technologies Used

  - HTML
  - CSS
  - Git